Skip to main content Skip to main navigation Skip to search

 Long-term Trials of Drought Resilient Farming Practices Grants

-The Long-term Trials of Drought Resilient Farming Practices Program Round 2 grants opened on 24 September 2024 and closed on 19 November at 9:00pm (AEDT).
+The Long-term Trials of Drought Resilient Farming Practices Program Round 2 grants have been awarded.

-The Program will fund projects that investigate innovative farming techniques through science-based long-term trials, building drought and climate resilience for Australian farmers.
+The Program funds projects that investigate innovative farming techniques through science-based long-term trials, building drought and climate resilience for Australian farmers.

 The Program has an expanded list of eligible agricultural industries including cereal, other broadacre crops, horticulture crops and livestock.